While there is no single best time to visit Croatia, there are some times that are better to go than others. It really depends on your travel goals.

 The Best Time to Experience Croatia Events and Festivals

 Like every other country, events and festivals happen year-round in Croatia.
 However, the peak seasons to experience music, wine, and cultural festivals happen from May through September.
-For cultural events, look into the Nights of Diocletian, Festival of Flowers, Dubrovnik Summer Festival, and Zagreb Design Week.
+Look into the Nights of Diocletian, Festival of Flowers, Dubrovnik Summer Festival, and Zagreb Design Week for cultural events.

 If you want to experience a Croatian music festival, look into INmusic Festival, Hideout Festival, Sonus Festival, and Outlook Festival.